thomhines/interactive-media-ii/Day 04.md

 - Inline
 	- Just copy and paste SVG code into HTML
 	- PHP includes `<?php include("kiwi.svg"); ?>`

-	- NOTE: In order for this to work, you may have to edit your .svg file and remove the first few lines of code (everything before the `<svg>` tag)
+		- NOTE: In order for this to work, you have to change your file to .php and you may have to edit your .svg file and remove the first few lines of code (everything before the `<svg>` tag)

-- Advanced: Modifying SVG w/ CSS
+- Advanced: Modifying SVG w/ CSS.
+NOTE: This only works with inline and object-based SVG files
 	- By using class names, you can style individual elements within an SVG
 	- [Chris Coyier's Kiwi Codepen](http://codepen.io/chriscoyier/pen/evcBu)
 	- [SVG Attribute Reference](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute)